 Electrolysis vs. Laser Hair Removal

-- Who can use it? – Laser hair removal is only intended for people who have light skin and dark hair.
+Laser hair removal is only intended for people who have light skin and dark hair.
 If you have dark skin, you will find that you may get burnt.
-If you have a light hair, the laser may not be able to effectively remove the hair.
+If you have light hair, the laser may not be able to effectively remove the hair.
 This is because of its targets the dark color in the hair.
 Electrolysis, on the other hand, is suitable for anyone as it attacks the hair at the follicle instead of the hair’s pigment.

-- How long is each session? – If you are using a laser hair removal on your face, you’ll quickly find that it doesn’t take a long time for this treatment.
+If you are using laser hair removal on your face, you’ll quickly find that it doesn’t take a long time for this treatment.
 It will take around 15 minutes to laser hair on the eyebrows.
 You will probably need around 426 laser treatments on any facial hair before it stops growing back.
 In comparison, electrolysis will take far longer.
 This is because every hair follicle must be treated separately.
-Depending on the kind of electrolysis that is used, you may find that this process takes between 15 and 30 minutes for a treatment on the eyebrows with our well-trained beautician.
+Depending on the kind of electrolysis that is used, you may find that this process takes between 15 and 30 minutes for treatment on the eyebrows with our well-trained beautician.

 When compared to electrolysis, laser hair removal is the more expensive of the two.
 Depending on the size of the area that you want to remove the hair from, you can find that your visit can cost between $200 and $900.
 As the areas of the face where you are likely to want to remove hair from our only very small, you will probably find that facial hair removal is the cheapest kind that you can find.
 Electrolysis will cost around $45 for a 30-minute session.
 This would be for a smaller area, for example, the eyebrow on the face.